-A large, self-built globe was set up, the mannequins were dressed, and two work spaces were prepared as well as an office space with a computer and folders full of relevant literature.
+A large globe constructed by students was set up, mannequins were dressed, and two work spaces were prepared with a computer and folders full of relevant literature.
 Projected on the wall behind the work space was a poster titled “Anatomy of an AI System”.
 A monitor played different repair videos and presented student posters with their work and research questions.

-A Kanban board is visualizing the schedule and work status of the individual research projects, along with a poster inviting visitors to participate in the students’ research and work with them.
+A Kanban board still visualizes the schedule and work status of the individual research projects, along with a poster inviting visitors to participate in the students’ research and work with them.

 Full of excitement and fevered anticipation, the seminar participants waited for the opening, which took place on January 24 at 7 pm.

 The exhibition opening for “Times of Waste – Was übrig bleibt” (What is left) was followed by a presentation from Clémentine Deliss questioning the “Transformation process(es) in the research of collection artefacts”.
 Deliss acknowledged BTU’s “Repair Atelier”, and highlighted how the project challenged usual perspectives on an “artefact” and used the exhibition as a research room“—a space in which not only researchers but visitors can participate.

 The presentation closed with a tour by Flavia Caviezel and Mirijam Bürgin through “Times of Waste” and then directly after the “Repair Atelier”.
 The tension was welcomed when it became a clear expression of the visitors’ interest in the overall project and exhibition.

 On 6 February 2020, Markus Vorreyer and Ariel Skorka were invited to join the research project.
 Their topic: “Smartphones—A Product and Engine of Globalization”.